 Taglines: A romantic comedy about love, destiny and other events you just can’t plan for.

+The Wedding Planner movie storyline.
 Mary Fiore is the wedding planner.
 She’s ambitious, hard-working, extremely organized, and she knows exactly what to do and say to make any wedding a spectacular event.
-Bt when Mary falls (literally) for a handsome doctor her busy yet uncomplicated life is turned upside down – he’s the groom in the biggest wedding of her career!
+But when Mary falls (literally) for a handsome doctor her busy yet uncomplicated life is turned upside down – he’s the groom in the biggest wedding of her career!
 Will she help him walk down the aisle with his internet tycoon girlfriend, or will Mary finally get to be the bride herself?
 When it comes to love, you can never plan what’s going to happen.

 The Wedding Planner is a 2001 romantic comedy film directed by Adam Shankman, written by Michael Ellis and Pamela Falk, and starring Jennifer Lopez, Matthew McConaughey, Bridgette Wilson, Justin Chambers, Judy Greer, Alex Rocco, Joanna Gleason, Kathy Najimy, Kevin Pollak and Fred Willard.